ExitValue.ai

 Single-Branch Agencies (Under $5M Revenue)

-A single-branch home health agency typically sells for 3-6x EBITDA or 0.8-1.2x revenue.
+A single-branch home health agency typically sells for platform-tier earnings multiples or a revenue-multiple range.
 An agency with $3M in revenue and $450K EBITDA would sell for $1.35M to $2.7M.
 At this size, buyers include regional operators, hospital systems looking to vertically integrate, and PE add-on platforms filling coverage gaps.

 Regional Multi-Branch Agencies ($5M-$25M Revenue)

-Multi-branch agencies operating across a metro area or state command 6-9x EBITDA.
+Multi-branch agencies operating across a metro area or state command platform-tier earnings multiples.
 The premium reflects geographic density, referral network breadth, and operational infrastructure (compliance, billing, quality assurance) that scales across branches.
 A 4-branch agency generating $15M revenue and $2.25M EBITDA could sell for $13.5M to $20.25M.

 Multi-State Platforms ($25M+ Revenue)

-Platform-quality home health businesses with multi-state licenses, established compliance infrastructure, and $3M+ EBITDA command 9-12x EBITDA.
+Platform-quality home health businesses with multi-state licenses, established compliance infrastructure, and $3M+ EBITDA command platform-tier earnings multiples.
 Buyers at this level include large PE-backed platforms like Amedisys, LHC Group (now part of UnitedHealth/Optum), and BrightSpring Health Services.
 These deals often include earnout provisions tied to census growth.

 Key Value Drivers